Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 The CVM automatically garbage collects objects to which references are no longer maintained.
 The choice of including garbage collection in the CVM is motivated by the following factors:

 * **Convenience** - developers need not be concerned with manual memory management.
-In general, this is a significant productivity win.
+In general, this is a significant productivity gain.
 * **Performance** Given a focus on immutable data, garbage collection offers significant performance advantages because references can be shared internally within the CVM implementation, as opposed to relying on expensive "copy on write" approaches.
 * **Security** - Mistakes in memory management are one of the most common types of defect, often resulting in significant security issues (e.g. "buffer overruns").
 Such risks are generally unacceptable for smart contract code securing significant digital assets.